Ativan Addiction Treatment

 - The Drug Enforcement Administration reports that more than 20 million people in the U.S. have abused drugs like lorazepam at some point in their lives.7

 Preventing relapse begins by safely tapering doses until the body becomes less dependent on the sedative effects of lorazepam.
 At The Right Step, clients undergo detox supervised by medical professionals around the clock, an essential first step in recovery due to potentially debilitating side effects.
 Key factors contributing to successful relapse prevention include a person’s willingness to change, management of co-occurring mental health disorders, and acquisition of healthy coping skills.
+This is typically accomplished through inpatient rehab or an intensive outpatient program.
 Concurrent substance abuse and unstable psychiatric or medical comorbidities make the rehab process more challenging.

 - Generic Ativan Availability.
 Drugs website. https://www.drugs.com/availability/generic-ativan.html Updated February 6, 2017.
 Accessed February 7, 2017.

 - What Does a Lorazepam Overdose Look Like?
 Project Know website. http://www.projectknow.com/research/lorazepam-overdose/?v=lib1-control Accessed February 7, 2017.

 - Sachdeva A, Choudhary M, Chandra M. Alcohol Withdrawal Syndrome: Benzodiazepines and Beyond.
 J Clin Diagn Res.
 2015 Sep;9(9): VE01–VE07.
 Published online 2015 Sep 1. doi: 10.7860/JCDR/2015/13407.6538.